FREE UK DELIVERY ON ORDERS OVER £39.99

 What is glucosamine for dogs?

-In technical terms, glucosamine is an amino sugar that comes in three forms: glucosamine sulfate, glucosamine hydrochloride and N-acetyl glucosamine.
+In technical terms, glucosamine is an amino sugar that comes in these common forms: glucosamine sulfate, glucosamine hydrochloride and N-acetyl glucosamine.
 Researchers have found glucosamine sulfate and glucosamine hydrochloride to be most effective for protecting joints (1), so that’s what you’ll see listed on most joint supplements for dogs.

 Why is glucosamine so great for dogs?